Why Are Cross-Cultural Studies Important For Our Understanding of Sex and Gender?

 A study of indigenous culture in Papua New Guinea found that boys born with female genitalia started to develop male genitals at the age of 12.
 This finding highlights how cross-cultural studies can help us understand differences between people.

-See also: What Is Makeup Sex?
+See also: What is Hate Sex?

 The basic premise of cross-cultural analysis is that statistical cross-cultural comparisons can discover traits that are shared across cultures and generate ideas about cultural universals.
 This method was developed by early cultural evolutionists like E. B. Tylor, and was greatly advanced by George Peter Murdock, who compiled many ethnographic studies into a database known as the Human Relations Area Files (HRAF).